 Figure 8.
-Values of shape factor obtained from CLSM images of hMSCs on PCL and PCL/HA nanocomposite scaffolds.
-Data are reported as mean value and error bar represents the standard deviation.
+Values of the shape factor obtained from the CLSM images of the hMSCs on the PCL and PCL/HA nanocomposite scaffolds.
+The data are reported as the mean value, and the error bar represents the standard deviation.

 It is also worth noting that a reduction of the shape factor should suggest better cell adhesion and spreading, since the lower the shape factor, the more elongated the cell [16].
 These results confirmed the effect of the HA inclusion in enhancing cell adhesion.

-Furthermore, considering the obtained results, the reverse engineering approach was also employed to develop customized and functional nanocomposite scaffolds for mandibular defect regeneration (i.e., symphysis and ramus) (Figure 9).
+Furthermore, considering the obtained results, the reverse engineering approach was also employed to develop customised and functional nanocomposite scaffolds for mandibular defect regeneration (i.e., symphysis and ramus; Figure 9).

 conclusions